ZarnackGroup/racoon_clip/docs/examples.rst

   --genome_fasta "<path/to/genome.fasta>"
   --read-length 45

-For the multiplexed example you also need to specify ``--demultiplex True``.
+For the multiplexed example, you also need to specify ``--demultiplex True``.
 In addition, this example shows how to merge samples by groups with ``--experiment-groups`` and ``--experiment-group-file``.

 .. code:: bash